smol-rs/async-task/README.md

 [![Documentation](https://docs.rs/async-task/badge.svg)](https://docs.rs/async-task)
 [![chat](https://img.shields.io/discord/598880689856970762.svg?logo=discord)](https://discord.gg/JvZeVNe)

-A task abstraction for building executors.
+Task abstraction for building executors.

-This crate makes it possible to build an efficient and extendable executor in few lines of code.
+To spawn a future onto an executor, we first need to allocate it on the heap and keep some state alongside it.
+The state indicates whether the future is ready for polling, waiting to be woken up, or completed.
+Such a future is called a *task*.

+This crate helps with task allocation and polling its future to completion.

 ## License